 Over the years I have raised many different breeds of chickens, mostly for eggs, some for meat.
 The first few years I had at least 12 different kinds of laying hens to see what fit best on the farm.
 I like hens that are good foragers of some of their own feed (or course supplemented with organic grain), calm, good egg producers and of heavier body type in order to provide yet another gift at the end of their productive time as a laying hen: a stewing hen.
 Typically I have found the non hybrid, standard bred poultry to work best in my system.

-In thinking about long term sustainability for my farm and for overall poultry production I joined the Sustainable Poultry Network last year.
-This organization believes that maintaining and improving poultry productivity should be done on small farms.
-I chose the Black Australorp as my breed due to their calm nature, good egg production, excellent foraging.
-The older hens will make great stewing hens due to their larger size.
-Finally the young roosters will also provide meat.
-I am excited to steward this breed and work with SPN.
+In thinking about long term sustainability for my farm I chose the Black Australorp as my breed due to their calm nature, good egg production, excellent foraging.
+The older hens will make great stewing hens due to their large size.
+The young roosters will also provide meat.
+I invested in an incubator and hatcher and high quality breeding stock -in the spring of 2015 my first Australorp chicks were sent from Pat Whitaker of Forest Farm in North Carolina.
+Pat is well known for her productive and beautiful Australorps as well as her generous sharing of expertise.